 Running Cadence – Recent Research and Metronomes

-One of the most common running technique dysfunctions we see in triathletes and runners across all levels is the tendency to overstride, creating excessive braking forces when their foot strikes the ground too far ahead of their centre of mass.
+One of the most common running technique dysfunctions we see in triathletes and runners across all levels is the tendency to overstride, creating excessive braking force when their foot strikes the ground too far ahead of their centre of mass.

 While this is a widespread problem, it’s also easily addressed: increasing your stride frequency (cadence) for a given pace will result in a foot strike closer to under your hips and therefore centre of mass.
 Thus reducing impact and braking forces with each stride.